Hair Transplants Liverpool

 Yes.
 Procedures are conducted under local anaesthetic to ensure comfort and minimal discomfort during surgery.

-FUE with direct implantation (DHI) is considered a safe procedure when performed by experienced surgeons.
+FUE using direct hair implantation (DHI) technique is considered a safe procedure when performed by experienced surgeons.
 Our clinic provides comprehensive aftercare and ongoing support to help ensure a smooth recovery and address any patient concerns.

 Non-surgical hair restoration solutions are temporary and require ongoing maintenance.
 They do not provide a permanent solution and may need replacement over time.

-FUE procedures using DHI implantation avoid linear scarring.
-The technique may leave tiny dot scars that are typically only visible on very closely shaved hair or on close inspection.
+FUE procedures will likely leave tiny dot scars, that are typically only visible on very closely shaved hair or on close inspection.
 We use a fine punch size to help minimise scarring.
 Comprehensive aftercare is provided to support healing.

 When performed correctly, transplanted hair behaves like the patient’s natural donor hair and can provide long-term improvement.
 Outcomes vary depending on individual characteristics and post-procedure care.